yasaswiveera/RNAseq-preprocessing-tutorial/README.md

 ## Pipeline Overview

-### 1. Quality Control on Raw Reads
-**FastQC** on raw FASTQ files
-**MultiQC** summary report
-This steps checks the quality of the raw sequencing data to identify any issues such as low-quality scores or overrepresented sequences before processing. *MultiQC* generates a report of the aggregated QC results to help identify any issues in samples.

-### 2. Adapater Trimming
+### 1. Adapater Trimming
 **Trimmomatic** to trim adapter sequences
-Here, any unwanted sequences that are added when sequencing such as adapter sequences or low-quality ends of reads are removed to improve alignment accuracy.
+Any unwanted sequences that are added when sequencing such as adapter sequences or low-quality ends of reads are removed to improve alignment accuracy.

-### 3. Quality Control on Trimmed Reads
-**FastQC** on trimmed FASTQ files
-**MultiQC** summary report
-Quality of reads are re-checked here to ensure that trimming actually improved read quality and did not introduce any new issues.

-### 4. Generate STAR Genome Index
+### 2. Generate STAR Genome Index
 **STAR** on downloaded reference genome
 In order to align reads, *STAR* needs a reference genome index so that it can locate what part of the genome the RNA reads came from.

-### 5. Read Alignment
+### 3. Read Alignment
 **STAR** to align reads to reference genome
 In this step, the reads are mapped to the reference genome, which provides the genes/regions that the RNA came from.

-### 6. Quantification
+### 4. Quantification
 **FeatureCounts** to quantify gene expression
 Here, *FeatureCounts* counts how many reads mapped to each gene.
 The result is a matrix where each row is a gene and each column is a sample, with the data being the number of reads for each gene in each sample.

-### 7. Quality Control of Aligned Files
+### 5. Quality Control of Aligned Files
 **FastQC** on *BAM* files
 **MultiQC** summary report
 QC once again to see how well the reads mapped to genes and how many were counted.
 This further helps identify any disparities between or identify low-quality samples.

-### 8. Differential Expression Analysis
+### 6. Differential Expression Analysis
 **EdgeR** for statistical analysis; includes data normalization, exploratory analyses, and visualization techniques
 Here, statistical modeling is used to identify differentially expressed genes between experimental groups.
 Further, *EdgeR* can help visualize any trends between samples and genes.